Home

 For coaching services, please visit alinegiordano.com.

 Photographing bands playing onstage has always been a privilege.
-My photographic practice was anchored in the fanzine ideology of ‘a refusal to be passive’.
-It represented the self through the lenses of authenticity, immediacy, imperfection and urgency.
-I had hoped that my photographic outputs worth decades of music fanzine ethos would open up the democratic conversation inherent to the fanzine subculture.
-I had dreamed that by representing those at the margins through words and photographs I would actively participate in the re-writing of the history of popular music – and thus challenge its dominant representation.
+My photographic practice is anchored in the fanzine ideology of ‘a refusal to be passive’.
+It represents the self through the lenses of authenticity, immediacy, imperfection and urgency.
+I hope that my photographic outputs worth decades of music fanzine ethos will open up the democratic conversation inherent to the fanzine subculture.
+I dream that by representing those at the margins through words and photographs I will actively participate in the re-writing of the history of popular music – and thus challenge its dominant representation.
 In 2012, I – an adopted Korean brought up by a French family – travelled to South Korea with my adoptive mother to connect to source.
 When I came back to the UK I started to see my obsessive photographing of white popular music as a mark of subordination to white hegemonic power.
 Was I ready to throw away three decades of hard work that earned me the privilege of being backstage and in the photographers’ pit?
-No. But I came to realise that my practice was restricting in many ways: aesthetically, academically and on a deep personal level.
-The dream in the awakening self became not just problematic and pointless but also upsetting.
-I had to walk away from it.
-Nowadays, I don’t photograph concerts much (if at all).
+No. Nowadays, I don’t photograph as many concerts as I used to, but I still very much enjoy the practice.
+Feet firmly on the ground, I dream of challenging the dominant narrative and I feel a sense of excitement.